How to be a champion in sport and life

 Monitor Your Training

 Just because you are active does not mean that you are accomplishing anything.
 This approach could be detrimental to your body.
 How many people do you know workout four or five days a week but do not have a goal in mind?
-Better yet, if you were to ask them what they did two weeks ago they could not tell you.
-Many athletes keep a journal, but most of the time they only log physical qualities of training.
+Better yet, if you were to ask them what they did two weeks ago, they could not tell you.
+Many athletes keep a journal, but most of the time, they only log the physical qualities of training.
 Unfortunately, this does not give a complete picture of what is going on in your body.
 Olympic athletes know their bodies inside and out as well as every facet of their training program.
 They can tell you their daily training volume, how much weight was lifted today versus last week, and even if they feel signs of overtraining from the previous day.

 Gold Medal Tip: Keep a detailed training log and include hours of sleep, desire to train, appetite, morning heart rate, and quality of sleep in your journal.

 So, what is the good news?

 You too can elevate yourself to Olympic training status.
 How?
-Play a bigger game simply by incorporating these principles into your workout program.
+Play a bigger game by incorporating these principles into your workout program.

 This article first appeared in: